Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space

-{\bf Acknowledgments.} X. F. and Z. W. are partially supported by the National Key R\&D Program of China, Project Number 2021YFA1002800, NSFC grant No.12171009, Young Elite Scientist Sponsorship Program by China Association for Science and Technology (CAST) No. YESS20200028 and the Fundamental Research Funds for the Central Universities (the start-up fund), Peking University.
+{\bf Acknowledgments.} X. F. and Z. W. are partially supported by the National Key R\&D Program of China, Project Numbers 2021YFA1002800 and 2024YFA1015500, NSFC grant No.12171009, Young Elite Scientist Sponsorship Program by China Association for Science and Technology (CAST) No. YESS20200028 and the Fundamental Research Funds for the Central Universities (the start-up fund), Peking University.

 {\bf Declaration.} The authors declare that they have no conflict of interest.